 That moment when you notice your hair suddenly feels ‘different’ is traumatic.
-Whether your ponytail feels thinner or there’s more hair left in the shower tray, there’s always a feeling of panic because women shouldn’t lose their hair.
+Whether your ponytail feels thinner or there’s more hair left in the shower tray, there’s always a feeling of panic, because women shouldn’t lose their hair.
 But we are – and increasingly so.
-“Thirty years ago, 10% of our patients were women, with hair damage from color or perming.
-Today, 90% of our clients are women, of which 85% have some type of hair loss,” says Glenn Lyons, consultant at the Philip Kingsley Trichology Clinic and the man who transformed my own thinning hair.
+“Thirty years ago, 10 percent of our patients were women, with hair damage from color or perming.
+Today, 90 percent of our clients are women, of which 85 percent have some type of hair loss,” says Glenn Lyons, consultant at the Philip Kingsley Trichology Clinic and the man who transformed my own thinning hair.

 Why do women lose their hair?

-There are two types of hair thinning, the first being all-over shedding, which is traumatic and almost always temporary but it shouldn’t be ignored.
+There are two types of hair thinning, the first being all-over shedding, which is traumatic and usually temporary, but shouldn’t be ignored.
 “Hair is a good barometer of health,” says Lyons.
 “If there’s a more serious underlying problem, often the body sheds it.”
 The second is genetic, which makes some – myself included – sensitive to testosterone, and, as with men, you notice it around the hairline and parting.
-“A blood test may show that you have low levels of testosterone, but if you are genetically sensitive, this can still be enough to impact on your hair,” says Lyons.
-Anything that affects our hormones – including stress and insomnia – can trigger this, as do some birth control pills and HRT.
+“A blood test may show that you have low levels of testosterone, but if you are genetically sensitive, this can still be enough to impact your hair,” says Lyons.
+Anything that affects our hormones – including stress and insomnia – can trigger this, as do some birth-control pills and HRT.
 You can ask your doctor for an alternative that has no or low-level androgenic (male hormone) action.

 Don’t ignore thinning hair